jonathanberthias/scip-stubs/stub-choices.md

 done for the result keys which would default to `DIDNOTRUN` at runtime.
 To get correctly type-checked code, the plugin methods must return `{"result": SCIP_RESULT.DIDNOTRUN}`.

+3. **Allowed numeric values**

+Many inputs to operations on `Expr` go through the `_is_number` check which just calls `float` on the input.
+This allows a lot of things to work at runtime.
+For instance, decimals, fractions and even strings can be valid.
+However, allowing any string is type-unsafe, so it is not included in the stubs.
+For the rest, `SupportsFloat` works well.
+The issue is that _all_ NumPy arrays satisfy this protocol, meaning any array is allowed anywhere a scalar is accepted.
+To avoid that, it was finally decided to only allow `float` in those places, and it is up to the user to convert the inputs to floats before using operations on `Expr`.